 In line with the new UK government advice for England, Clarity Security Training have introduced a new policy and protocols to reintroduce live training.

-In line with the latest UK Government advice for England, Clarity Security Training is working towards running live courses towards the end of June 2020 under increased protocols to create a Covid-19 secure training environment.
+Clarity Security Training is working towards running live courses towards the end of June 2020 under increased protocols to create a Covid-19 secure training environment.

 Clarity is keen to work with the sector and our partners to ensure our training courses are safe and secure to attend prior to deployment.
 We will be working towards increased biosecurity on open courses, as well as offering bespoke / closed courses to individual organisations and groups.